 “Mom help!”
 John squealed reaching out to her.

 The flesh was eaten away by the maggots, and the spreading necrosis revealed the extent to which the engineers and doctors had changed the boy's body.
-Gleaming metal could be seen peeking out from John's degrading biological form.
+Gleaming metal emerged from under John's degrading biological form.
 Dissolving flesh revealed the wiring that ran through the boy's body and integrated with his neural network.

 She rushed him to the clinic owned by Micro Adventists, her employer.
 The bereaved mother waited in the hallway just outside the private room waiting on news about the son she wasn't allowed to see.
 She was left alone to be crushed by her worry and choked by her guilt.